A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Introduction

-In \cite{ratz2006surface}, the authors managed to improve the numerical accuracy by introducing another degeneracy in the model.
-It has been successfully adapted in various applications, see for example \cite{albani2016dynamics,naffouti2017complex,salvalaglio2017morphological, salvalaglio2015faceting}.
-Despite its numerical property, the aforementioned model does not derive from an energy.
-It is thus more difficult to prove rigorously theoretical properties and to extend the model to complex multiphase applications.
-Therefore, a variational adaptation has been proposed in \cite{salvalaglio2019doubly} where the second degeneracy is injected in the energy.
-Because it relies on modifying the energy, it makes it more complex to extend to complex multiphase applications or to add an anisotropy. \\
+Regarding numerical accuracy, the authors of \cite{ratz2006surface} managed to improve it by introducing another degeneracy in the model.
+It has been successfully adapted in various applications, see for example \cite{albani2016dynamics,naffouti2017complex,salvalaglio2017morphological,salvalaglio2015faceting}.
+However, the proposed model does not derive from an energy, it is thus more difficult to prove rigorously theoretical properties and to extend to complex multiphase applications.
+A variational adaptation has been proposed in \cite{salvalaglio2019doubly} where the second degeneracy is injected in the energy.
+But because it relies on modifying the energy, the approach is hard to extend to complex multiphase or anisotropic applications. \\

-In \cite{bretin2020approximation}, we proposed a different approach where the additional mobility $N$ was incorporated in the metric of the gradient flow instead of the geometry of the evolution problem.
-The so-called model \NMNCH \ reads
+In \cite{bretin2020approximation}, we proposed a different approach where an additional mobility $N$ is incorporated in the metric of the gradient flow instead of plugging it into the energy, and thus the geometry of the evolution problem.
+The so-called \NMNCH ~model proposed in~\cite{bretin2020approximation} reads as

-The presence of two additional terms $N(u)$ is needed to ensure the variational nature of the model.
-Following formal asymptotic, we then identified the correct choice for $N$ to be
+The presence of two supplementary terms $N(u)$ is needed to ensure the variational nature of the model.
+Using formal asymptotic expansion, we showed in~\cite{bretin2020approximation} that a good choice for $N$ is

-Indeed, it allows to nullify the error term of order $1$ in the solution, making the model \NMNCH \ of order $2$.
-The profile obtained for solution $u$ is very precise and the volume conservation is ensured up to an order $2$ (order $1$ for \MCH). \\
+Indeed, it allows to nullify the error term of order $1$ in the solution, making the \NMNCH ~model of order~$2$.
+The profile obtained for the solution $u$ is very accurate and the volume conservation is ensured up to an error of order $2$, to be compared with the order $1$ for \MCH.
+As observed in~\cite{bretin2020approximation}, another choice for $N$ which avoids issues with the pure phases $s=0,1$ without changing the conclusions of the asymptotic expansion is $N(s)=\frac 1{\sqrt{s^2(1-s)^2+\gamma\varepsilon^2}}$, with $\gamma>0$.

-Concerning the positivity property, we observed in the biphase case a better numerical accuracy from model \NMNCH \ than from model \MCH.
-While there is still an overshoot of the solution that goes beyond the physical range when reaching the pure states, it is of order $\mathcal{O}(\varepsilon^2)$ rather than $\mathcal{O}(\varepsilon)$.
+\begin{rem} { Regarding the positivity property, as mentioned above, we actually believe that the key point is not so much the numerical solution being confined in $[0,1]$, but rather the quality of the numerical approximation.
+As illustrated in~\cite{bretin2020approximation}, the numerical solution obtained with the \MCH ~model for approximating the evolution by surface diffusion of a thin structure is well contained in $[0,1]$, but the approximation error in $O(\varepsilon)$ prevents it from representing correctly the continuous solution.
+In contrast, with the \NMNCH ~model in $O(\varepsilon^2)$ that we propose and using the same type of numerical method, we obtain a much more realistic numerical solution.
+It may not be valued in $[0,1]$, but it is a more accurate approximation.} \end{rem}